AnaviTechnology/anavi-docs/anavi-macro-pad-2/anavi-macro-pad-2.md

 # CHAPTER 3: Software

-Out of the box ANAVI Macro Pad 2 comes with [the popular open source firmware QMK](https://github.com/qmk/qmk_firmware/tree/master/keyboards/anavi/macropad8).
+Out of the box ANAVI Macro Pad 2 comes with [the popular open source firmware QMK](https://github.com/qmk/qmk_firmware/blob/0.13.19/keyboards/anavi/macropad2).
 Several different keymaps are supported.
-For details how to build and flash QMK firmware on ANAVI Macro Pad 2 please have a look at the [README](https://github.com/qmk/qmk_firmware/blob/master/keyboards/anavi/macropad2/readme.md).
+For details how to build and flash QMK firmware on ANAVI Macro Pad 2 please have a look at the [README](https://github.com/qmk/qmk_firmware/blob/0.13.19/keyboards/anavi/macropad2/readme.md).

+Please note that on [Fri Aug 6 2021 the support for all keyboards using Microchip ATtiny85, including ANAVI Macro Pad 2, was dropped from QMK](https://github.com/qmk/qmk_firmware/commit/0dafd83f72ba2ae79c2ca754a120b1de8b4dbfe8) due to the increased size of the firmware following the implementation of a features to [process combos earlier and overlapping combos](https://github.com/qmk/qmk_firmware/pull/8591).
+Therefore support for ANAVI Macro Pad 2 is available in older versions, for example QMK firmware version 0.13.19.

 ## Flashing